Last Updated on

 - Heat the oven to 400 degrees F.

 - Pat the wings dry with paper towels.*

 - Brush the wings with oil and season with salt and pepper.

 - Line a rimmed baking sheet with aluminum foil and place a wire rack on it.
 Put the wings on the rack in a single layer.

 - Bake for 40 minutes.

-- Meanwhile combine maple syrup, juice, butter, salt, red pepper flakes and cloves in a saucepan and simmer until thick and reduced to about 1/2 cup (15-20 minutes).
+- Meanwhile combine maple syrup, juice, butter, salt, red pepper flakes and cloves in a saucepan and simmer until the sauce thickens (15 to 20 minutes).

 - Take the wings out, brush with the glaze, return to the oven and bake for another 10 minutes.
 Check that the internal temperature of the wings has reached 165 degrees F. to make sure the wings are fully cooked.

-- Spoon more glaze on, then sprinkle with green onion and serve.
+- Spoon more glaze on, then sprinkle with green onion (if using) and serve.

 Want to save this recipe idea for later?
 Pin it: